SAP/node-socketio-stream/README.md

 This library is an update to the [socket.io-stream](https://github.com/nkzawa/socket.io-stream) node module.
 No code changes have been made, but the `debug` module has been updated to avoid a security vulnerability in the existing project.

+## Requirements

+TODO

 ## Installation

     npm install node-socket-stream

+## Known issues

+Issues on the original socket.io-stream module (listed [here](https://github.com/nkzawa/socket.io-stream/issues)) also apply to this module.

+## Support

+This project is provided as-is.
+No new features or bug fixes are anticipated.

+## License

+2020 SAP SE or an SAP affiliate company and node-socketio-stream contributors.
+See also the [LICENSE](https://github.com/SAP/node-socket-stream/blob/master/LICENSE) file.

 ## Usage